 As of October 15th, 2024, CEPS has 141 NTT faculty (73.55 FTE), CAH has 71 NTT (55.95 FTE), COTS has 58 NTT faculty (42.84 FTE), and CB has 21 NTT faculty (14.42 FTE).
 Additionally, there are 20 NTT faculty in Library and other areas (23.96 FTE) - not CAH, CB, CEPS, and COTS.

 Removal of iii.
 CWU centers no longer have senators representing the individual centers.
 Departments and programs at the centers are represented by their respective department senators.
-NTT senators at the CWU centers will be represented by their respective CAH, CEPS, COTS and NTT senator-at-large.
+NTT faculty at the CWU centers will be represented by their respective CAH, CEPS, COTS senators and NTT senator-at-large.
 The NTT senator-at-large will be elected by those NTT faculty who are not in the CAH, CEPS, and COTS colleges.

 Revision of iv.
 NTT senators will now be elected to represent CAH, CEPS, and COTS.
 An additional senator-at-large will be elected to represent divisions outside of CAH, CEPS, and COTS such as the Library and other areas.
 Senator representation is based on the NTT FTE for each area with CAH, CEPS, and COTS having the most NTT FTE, and other divisions have lower FTE.

 Revision of terms of service.
-NTT senator terms of service will be for one year with maximum of three terms.
+NTT senator terms of service will be for one year with maximum of three consecutive terms before being required to take at least one year off.
 Currently the Faculty Code does not identify a term limit for NTT senators.
 This term limit provides more opportunities for NTT faculty to serve as Faculty Senate.

 Proposed Code revision: